petzi53/weblog-notes/content/tutorial/2017-09-05-blogdown-tutorial-part-2.md

 title: Blogdown tutorial (Part 2)
 author: Peter Baumgartner
 date: '2017-09-05'
+categories:
+  - how-to
+  - installation
+tags:
+  - github
 slug: blogdown-tutorial-part-2
-tags: [rstudio, blogdown, hugo, git, github, academic-theme]
-categories: [tutorial, blog engines, static sites, how-to]
 description: In part 2 we will create a GitHub repository and link it to our local repository, which we have created in part 1 of this tutorial.
 ---

 #### Creating a Github repository